 Himmler’s SS always already implies “caste,” the warrior caste: the Indian Kshatriya and the Japanese Samurai.
 Aged 25 in 1925, Himmler had jotted down in his reading list: ‘“Kshatriya caste, this is what we have to be.
 This is salvation!”’
 Men like the young Himmler seemed to be hailing from the Kali Yuga, the dark age of ancient Indian thought from which the warrior caste had disappeared, and the age in which we are currently said to live.
 Ironically and perhaps not without psychological significance, a Nietzschean aphorism identifies Jews with the loss of the intermediate castes.
 Included in Elisabeth Förster-Nietzsche’s highly tendentious selection in The Will to Power, republished with an introduction by Alfred Baeumler in 1930, was the aphorism that states how all Jews must in consequence be either Brahmins or Shudras.
 Kshatriyahood and the sovereign power that it represented were marked by absence.
 In Germany coming out of the crisis of 1918, as Martin Ruehl has argued, there likewise emerged a certain thematization around the empty seat of German sovereignty: emptied, to be precise, by the death of the Holy Roman Emperor Frederick II in 1250.
 As Wilhelmine and Weimar-era Germany appeared as a “present Interregnum” and ‘“this time without emperors,”’ expectation grew for the arrival of a new emperor.
 This is the context in which Franz Haiser’s (1871-1945) curiously titled Freemasons and Counter-Masons in the Battle for World Rule could enthuse the young Himmler to counter this privation with warrior fraternity.

 Haiser’s book framed history as the degeneration of rule down the fourfold divisions of caste.
 History’s archive thus showed how the weak had usurped the natural sovereignty of the strong.
 Nietzsche, Gobineau, the breeding fantasist of “Mittgart,” Willibald Hentschel (1858-1947), Hans Günther, and the influential trio of race scientists, Baur, Fischer, Lenz made up Haiser’s intellectual itinerary.
 More directly than Gobineau, Haiser linked the rise of absolutism to the specific historical defeat of the “caste of warriors” by the Brahmins.
 Mapping onto Catholic “priestcraft,” the usurpation by the Brahmins of the power of the (Kshatriya) King had drawn extensive commentary from Protestant colonial administrators and Indologists, and resonated with Nazi critics of Christianity.
 The defeat of the Kshatriyas set in motion the historical degeneration of rule.
 Rule first passed from the warriors to the priesthood in the Middle Ages, then to the Vaishyas – the varna of traders, the Tiers état that included the Jews – and finally, to the present Kali Yuga of Shudra, socialist, and Jewish rule.
 Against the Shudra religions of Buddhism and Christianity, Haiser envisaged a return of the Kshatriya religions enshrining “the idea of state power,” like Brahmanism and Islam.
 Kshatriyas were not born, they had to be made through war.
 Dismissed and complaining about it by contemporary German race scientists and especially by Baur, Fischer, and Lenz, Haiser announced his Lamarckian belief in amelioration by breeding (Höherzüchtung).
 This assumed the heredity of acquired as well as inherited traits.
 What Haiser wanted to see was the “promotion of Kshatriya-selection and inhibition of Vaishya-selection,” meaning that “fresh Kshatriya race from the Volk” would replace the “degenerate Kshatriyas in the upper classes.”
-Taking the distinction between Free and Unfree to have ‘fertilised culture’ in ancient Greece, Haiser prognosticated: ‘We are standing before the revolt of the noble race, which will form a new master- and upper class, in other words a Kshatriya-emancipation.’
-He envisioned a ‘blue International’.”
+Taking the distinction between Free and Unfree to have “fertilised culture” in ancient Greece, Haiser prognosticated: “We are standing before the revolt of the noble race, which will form a new master- and upper class, in other words a Kshatriya-emancipation.”
+He envisioned a “blue International.”